 It isn’t a theory anymore.
 QA is and should be everywhere in your projects.

 Scio Consulting is experienced as a nearshore service provider for our North American clients with DevOps-based implementations.
-We can provide team members who can take their place as a part of an integrated team – fully responsible for their role and tasks.
+We can provide team members who can take their place as a part of an integrated team – fully responsible for their roles and tasks.
 We would be happy to discuss your projects and suggest how we can provide value in your situation.
 Whether your need is for a discrete project or a dedicated team for continuous development, we can bring together the services you require.